The Best Lizards for Handling: Species That Welcome Your Touch

 Extra special precautions should be taken if you are handling different reptiles one after the other.
 Mites and other parasites are easily transferable between reptiles and their enclosures.
 Always be sure to wash your hands thoroughly between handling sessions.

-If a reptile has defecated on your clothing or hands and you plan on handling another lizard, then you must change your clothes and wash your hands thoroughly.
-Bacteria and parasites are present in fecal matter and will cause harm to your lizard.
+If a pet reptile has defecated on your clothing or hands and you plan on handling another lizard, then you must change your clothes and wash your hands thoroughly.
+Bacteria and parasites are present in fecal matter and can cause harm to your lizard.

 How to Pick Up Your Lizard

-Never pick your lizard up by the tail.
-This is incredibly painful for them.
-They will either turn and bite or run away.
-Some lizards can drop their tails as a decoy to predators, and not all lizards can grow them back, such as the blue tongue skink.
+Some lizards can drop their tails as a decoy to predators, and not all lizards can grow them back, such as blue-tongued skinks.

 How to Put Your Lizard Back

-The second is that your lizard has been out of its enclosure for too long and is losing its body heat rapidly.
-Remember, lizards are ectothermic, so they need external heat to regulate their temperatures and metabolic functions.
+2. The second is that your lizard has been out of its enclosure for too long and is losing its body heat rapidly.
+Remember, lizards are ectothermic, so they need external heat to regulate their body temperature and metabolic functions.

-The third possible reason why you’d put your lizard back in their enclosure is that your lizard is stressed or acting aggressively.
+3. The third possible reason you might put your lizard back in their enclosure is that your lizard is stressed or acting aggressively.
 If this is the case, you risk a nasty bite if you continue to hold it.
-Look for quick, erratic movements away from you, darkening of the skin, puffing out of skin flaps, or hissing.
+If your lizard starts making erratic movements or you notice darkening of the skin, puffing out of skin flaps, or hissing, then it’s time to take them home!

-Now that you have a better idea of how to properly handle your lizard, take a look at our top eight lizards that tolerate and even enjoy being handled.
+Now that you have a better idea of how to properly handle your lizard, take a look at our top eight friendly lizards that enjoy being held.

 1. Argentine Black and White Tegu